patupar/sofia-lez-counterfactual/docs/seminar_methodology.md

 ### 1.2 Data sources

 #### 1.2.1 PM2.5
-PM₂.₅ training data is derived from community-operated sensors within the study area.
+PM₂.₅ observations are obtained from community-operated sensors within the study area.

 The sensor record combines two sources: